SkylineCommunications/dataminer-docs/release-notes/General/General_Main_Release_10.1.0.md

 # General Main Release 10.1.0

+> [!NOTE]
-**Internet Explorer Support**
+> **Internet Explorer Support**
+>

-Though DataMiner Cube is available as a desktop application, many users still like to use the DataMiner browser application that requires Internet Explorer.
+> Though DataMiner Cube is available as a desktop application, many users still like to use the DataMiner browser application that requires Internet Explorer.
 However, Microsoft no longer recommends using Internet Explorer, and support for Internet Explorer is expected to cease in 2025, though currently the program is still maintained as part of the support policy for the versions of Windows it is included in.
 For more information, see <https://docs.microsoft.com/en-us/lifecycle/faq/internet-explorer-microsoft-edge>.
+>

-The preferred way to use DataMiner Cube is as a desktop application, which can be downloaded from each DMA’s landing page in any other browser than Internet Explorer.
+> The preferred way to use DataMiner Cube is as a desktop application, which can be downloaded from each DMA’s landing page in any other browser than Internet Explorer.
 From DataMiner 10.0.9 onwards, this application also comes with a new start window for increased ease of use.
+>

-However, if you do wish to use DataMiner Cube in a browser, this remains possible:
+> However, if you do wish to use DataMiner Cube in a browser, this remains possible:
+>

-- Microsoft Edge can be configured to open specific URLs in IE compatibility mode.
+> - Microsoft Edge can be configured to open specific URLs in IE compatibility mode.
 If you configure Edge to open the DataMiner Cube URLs of DMAs in this mode, you will be able to access the DMAs with DataMiner Cube in Edge.
 However, make sure you only do this for the exact URLs of DataMiner Cube, as other DataMiner apps will not function optimally in IE compatibility mode.
 For more information see, <https://docs.microsoft.com/en-us/DeployEdge/edge-ie-mode-policies>.

-- You can still continue to use Internet Explorer to access DataMiner Cube as long as Microsoft support continues.
+> - You can still continue to use Internet Explorer to access DataMiner Cube as long as Microsoft support continues.
 However, in this case we highly recommend to use a different browser to access any other websites on the internet.

 ## New features